4th-earth/site-fourth-earth/site-raw/content.md

 	- Physical tasks SHOULD predominately affect the physical battery.
 	- Mentally taxing activities SHOULD predominately impact the mental battery.
 	- Magic and similar actions SHOULD predominately impact the spirit battery.
-	- *Note: The ability to recharge a battery by pulling points from a different battery facilitates the notion that actions are rarely strictly physical, mental, or spiritual.*
+	- *Note: The overflow recharging (see below) facilitates the notion that actions are rarely strictly physical, mental, or spiritual and is RECOMMENDED.*
-- Player-initiated recharging activities SHOULD include the following, with the associated batteries and points per unit of time.
+- Player-initiated recharging activities SHOULD include the following, with the associated batteries and points per unit of time and MUST increase each battery at least one point per unit of time.
-	- The following recharging activities MUST recharge each battery by one point and the target battery by the points specified.
 	- Rest (slow): Health battery, 2 points.
 	- Nap (fast): Physical battery, 3 points.
 	- Sleep (fastest): Physical battery, 4 points.
 	- Meditate (fast): Mental battery, 3 points.
 	- Pray (fast): Spirit battery, 3 points.
-	- *Note: Slow, fast, and fastest speaks to the length of game time required to recharge all batteries as if they we at, or near, 0.*
+	- *Note: Slow, fast, and fastest speaks to the length of player time compared to character time required to recharge all batteries as if they were at, or near, 0.*
-- Players MAY spend battery points to reduce the Difficulty Rating of an action; 1 Difficulty Rating per battery points point.
+- Players MAY spend non-health battery points to reduce the Difficulty Rating of an action; 1 Difficulty Rating per battery point.
 	- The battery points spent MUST come from the battery being target by the action.

 </details>

 ### Official modifications

-The following are classified as one-off rulesets related to specific situations, which Players MAY choose to incorporate into their game-play piecemeal.

 *Note: We make some presumptions about the setup used in conjunction with these additions, which MAY be modified to meet your needs.*